AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/token_portal/setup.md

 Inside `src` you will see a `main.nr` file.
 This is where our main smart contract will go.

 We will also be writing some helper functions that should exist elsewhere so we don't overcomplicated our contract.
-In `src` create another file called `util.nr` so your dir structure should now look like this:
+In `src` create two more files - one called `util.nr` and one called `token_interface` - so your dir structure should now look like this:

 ```
 aztec-contracts